yashbonde/chess_lm/README.md

 ### Training Logs

 This is the new training logs on new machine (2x2080Ti).
-With the new datasets we have `620683696` moves and `7477392` games giving `83` moves per turn, considering this, the new models will be trained with a sequence length of `80`, lowering the compute required and faster training.
+With the new datasets we have `620683696` moves and `7477392` games giving `83` moves per turn, considering this, the new models will be trained with a sequence length of `85`, lowering the compute required and faster training.
+I have now started using weights and biases see all the details on the [project page](https://wandb.ai/yashbonde/blindfold-chess), current best model is `devoted-glade-16`.

 ## Metrics